 Heritage Tug: Since NWS acquired her, the Arthur Foss has traveled the Puget Sound area, venturing as far as Juneau, Alaska during the 1980s.
 The tug is moored at the Historic Ships Wharf in Seattle’s Lake Union Park.
 Plan a visit to explore her today and learn about public programming aboard this treasure.

-2013 Tugboat Arthur Foss Campaign: King County 4Culture recently recognized Northwest Seaport’s work with a Landmark Challenge Grant of $25,000, the maximum funding, to complete system revitalization for the Arthur Foss.
+2014 Tugboat Arthur Foss Campaign: King County 4Culture recognized Northwest Seaport’s work with a Landmark Challenge Grant of $25,000, the maximum funding, to complete system revitalization for the Arthur Foss.
 4Culture requires Northwest Seaport to raise an equal amount of funding to unlock their grant funds.
 Make a contribution today.
 Special: Memembership to NWS is FREE with $100 donations and greater to this campaign.

 Wish to become involved with her restoration?
 Please contact Northwest Seaport.